WE-THE-BEST/BreakOutWTB/README.md

 Controls are A (Left), D (Right), R (Restart), Escape (Pause/Unpause) and Space (Enable power up)

-Win by breaking through the tiles and hitting the roof
+Win by breaking through the tiles and breaking the blue tiles